tetracorp/k240/docs/_posts/2014-03-13-building-hitpoints.md

 | Hydration Plant                |   5,000 | 20 | 20 | 3 |
 | Security Centre                |   4,500 | 15 | 24 | 2 |

+"Height" is used for calculating the maximum scaffold height when the building is under construction.
+The actual scaffold height is one larger than this number, ranging from 1 to 4.

 ### Taking and repairing damage

 Buildings take damage when struck with weapons.
 Unless a Repair Facility exists